blaisewang/img2latex-mathpix/README.md

 #### No native self-contained executable application or `.exe` provided?

 Not yet.
 But, with the GA release of Java 14 in 2020, [jpackage](https://jdk.java.net/jpackage/) should be available for packaging self-contained JavaFX application.
-At that time, I will drop the release of `.jar` and `.zip` files and no one needs to install JDK anymore.
+At that time, I will drop the release of `.jar` and `.zip` files and no one (except me) needs to install JDK anymore.

 #### Why two types of the application released?
 Which one I should download?

 The `Image2LaTeX-x.x.x.zip` is built with the [Badass Runtime Plugin](https://badass-runtime-plugin.beryx.org/releases/latest/) which has a huge size.
 You don't need to have JDK 11 installed for running this version.

 Considering the people using similar apps, I assumed that a large percentage of users should have JDK installed.
-Therefore, a smallar size Fat JAR `Image2LaTeX-x.x.x.jar` has also released.
+Therefore, a smaller size Fat JAR `Image2LaTeX-x.x.x.jar` has also released.
 Plus, the way to execute a `.bat` file on Windows OS is pretty ugly.

 #### Any plans?